Skip to content

 Five case studies of philanthropic support for community-serving journalism in Canada.

-We are not able to provide new funding to individual outlets or projects until later this year.
-We welcome opportunities to collaborate with others.
+Please stay tuned for future funding announcements.
+Individual newsrooms can also refer to the Journalism Futures Fund page to learn about additional opportunities.
 If you would like to learn more about our work, share your insights, or explore ways to collaborate, we encourage you to get in touch.

 Inspirit’s principles for funding journalism: